-The Administrators in Higher Education Survey collects data on nearly 50,000 administrators in approximately 200 senior-level administrative positions from more than 1,100 higher ed institutions.
-Data collected include salary, gender, race/ethnicity, age and years in position.
-The Professionals in Higher Education Survey collects data on nearly 200,000 professionals in approximately 350 mid-level professional positions from more than 1,100 higher ed institutions.
-The Staff in Higher Education Survey collects data from more than 800 higher ed institutions on nearly 175,000 staff in approximately 150 staff positions (office/clerical, technical/paraprofessional, skilled craft, and service/maintenance).
+The Administrators in Higher Education Survey collects data on nearly 50,000 administrators in approximately 200 senior-level administrative positions from more than 1,000 higher education institutions.
+Data collected includes salary, gender, race/ethnicity, age, and years in position.
+The Professionals in Higher Education Survey collects data on more than 265,000 professionals in more than 400 positions from approximately 1,000 higher education institutions.
+Data collected includes salary, FLSA status (exempt or non-exempt), sex, race/ethnicity, age, and years in position.
+The Staff in Higher Education Survey collects data from more than 750 higher education institutions on approximately 200,000 staff in approximately 150 staff positions (office/clerical, technical/paraprofessional, skilled craft, and service/maintenance).
+Data collected includes salary, sex, race/ethnicity, age and years in position.
 For our analysis, we focused specifically on the salary information from Big Ten Universities and other peer institutions within each survey.

 Salary.com's Comp Analyst tool is an online service that allows users to market price jobs by industry, geography, and organization size.
 It also allows jobs to be blended when a specific job classification match isn't appropriate.
-This service is not the same as Salary.com that is available to the public on the internet.
+This service is a significant expansion from the Salary.com that is available to the public.
 The service that we are using is a special professional-grade compensation database that has been compiled using specialized salary surveys.
-The online library allows access to market price more than 4000 positions.
+The online library allows access to market price more than 15,000 unique job titles.

 The Mercer Metro Benchmark survey is for general industry and our analysis focuses on the North Central region of the United States.
 It is recognized by compensation professionals as a leading survey to determine salary levels for employees.
-This survey covers over 1,500 positions from hundreds of organizations, with HR metrics and data derived from over 2.5 million employees.
-The results allow for market refinements such as industry super sector, employee work location, net sales revenue and full-time equivalents.
+This survey covers more than 3,000 positions in approximately 20 different job families from more than 3,000 organizations.
+The results allow for market refinements such as industry super sector, employee work location, net sales revenue, and full-time equivalents.

-This nationwide survey collects compensation data for over 400 professional, managerial and director-level staff positions specific to higher-education institutions.
+This nationwide survey collects Total Cash Compensation data for over 500 professional, managerial and director-level staff positions specific to higher-education institutions.
 This survey provides national salary information for selected positions.

 Towers Watson Professional

-Compdata BenchmarkPro survey provides cross-industry salary data for more than 400 general staff titles, as well as comprehensive benefit and pay practices information.
+Compdata BenchmarkPro survey provides access to executive and general staff compensation data from more than 2,600 organizations across industries.
 This is a national, general industry survey.
-Compdata Colleges and Universities survey results provide a comprehensive look at salary information for more than 250 job titles across the campus, including Faculty administration, higher education and general staff positions.
+Compdata Colleges and Universities survey results provide a comprehensive look at salary information for more than 900 job titles across the campus, including Faculty administration, higher education, and general staff positions.